The purpose of blogging weekly is to keep Google happy and attract new visitors to your website who will convert to leads or clients.

 Now, lets look at it from the potential customer’s point of view.

 Also on their site are testimonial videos showcasing recent projects from start to finish with the happy camper client opening the door of their redone place.
 Yes, like the “reveal” on those home improvement shows.
-Ah, but before the entrepreneur makes the call, she’s going to check their Facebook page to see if there are any reviews and updates.
+Ah, but before the entrepreneur makes the call, she’s going to check their Facebook page and Google to see if there are any reviews and updates.
 (The first company didn’t even have a Facebook page.
 Oh, my!)
-There she finds 5, 5-star reviews.
+There she finds 5, 5-star reviews and recommendations.
 She’s sold.

 Wow!
 That took maybe an hour.
 Which is how long it should take you to write a blog post.